Suzan-Lori Parks

+Parks served as creator and showrunner for the 2017 USA limited series Genius: Aretha, which was nominated for three Primetime Emmy Awards.
+Her screenwriting credits include Girl 6 (1996), Their Eyes Were Watching God (2005), Native Son (2019), and The United States vs. Billie Holiday (2021).
+Her work on these films has earned her an NAACP Image Award for Outstanding Writing in a Motion Picture (Television) and an Independent Spirit Award for Best First Screenplay nomination.
+In 2023 Time magazine named Parks one of the 100 Most Influential People in the World.

 Early life and education

 Parks was born in Fort Knox, Kentucky.
 She grew up with two siblings in a military family.
 Parks enjoyed writing poems and songs and created a newspaper with her brother, called the "Daily Daily."
 Parks was raised Catholic and attended high school in West Germany, where her father, a career officer in the United States Army, was stationed.
 The experience showed her "what it feels like to be neither white nor black, but simply foreign".
-After returning to the U.S., Parks's family relocated frequently and she attended school in Kentucky, Texas, California, North Carolina, Maryland, and Vermont.
-She graduated high school from The John Carroll School in 1981 while her father was stationed in Aberdeen Proving Ground.
+After returning to the U.S., her family relocated frequently and Parks went to school in Kentucky, Texas, California, North Carolina, Maryland, and Vermont.
+She graduated high school from The John Carroll School in 1981, while her father was stationed in Aberdeen Proving Ground.

 In high school, Parks was discouraged from studying literature by at least one teacher, but upon reading Virginia Woolf's To the Lighthouse, Parks found herself veering away from her interest in chemistry, gravitating towards writing.
 Parks attended Mount Holyoke College and became a member of Phi Beta Kappa.
-She graduated in 1985 with a B.A. in English and German literature.
-She studied under James Baldwin, who encouraged her to become a playwright; Parks was initially resistant to writing for theater, believing that it was "where a lot of people with too much attitude wore funny clothes and funny little costumes, and they talked with funny little voices even though they were from, like, New York or New Jersey.
-And I didn't respect that."
-Parks began to take classes with Baldwin and, at his behest, began to write plays.
-Baldwin later described Parks as, "an utterly astounding and beautiful creature who may become one of the most valuable artists of our time."
+She graduated in 1985 with a B.A. degree in English and German literature.
+She studied under James Baldwin, who encouraged her to become a playwright; Parks was initially resistant to writing for theater, believing it was elitist and cliquey.
+Parks, at his behest, began to write plays.
+Baldwin considered her talent as amazing.
 Parks then studied acting for a year at Drama Studio London.

-Parks also noted that she was inspired by Wendy Wasserstein, a 1971 Mount Holyoke graduate who won the Pulitzer in 1989 for her play The Heidi Chronicles.
-Parks also credited another Mount Holyoke professor, Leah Blatt Glasser, with her success.
+Parks was inspired by Wendy Wasserstein, who won the Pulitzer in 1989 for her play The Heidi Chronicles, and by her Mount Holyoke professor, Leah Blatt Glasser.

 Career

-Parks has written three screenplays and numerous stage-plays.
+Parks has written three screenplays and numerous stage plays.
 Her first screenplay was for Spike Lee's 1996 film Girl 6.
 She later worked with Oprah Winfrey's Harpo Productions on screenplays for Their Eyes Were Watching God (2005) and The Great Debaters (2007).

-Parks became the first female African-American to receive the Pulitzer Prize, which was awarded in 2002 for her play Topdog/Underdog.
+Parks became the first female African American to receive the Pulitzer Prize for Drama, which was awarded in 2002 for her play Topdog/Underdog.
 She has also received a number of grants including the MacArthur Foundation "Genius" Grant in 2001.
 She is a winner of the 2017 Poets, Essayists and Novelists (PEN) America Literary Awards in the category Master American Dramatist.
 She received the 2018 Steinberg Distinguished Playwright Award.
 This biennial award is given to "established playwrights whose body of work has made significant contributions to the American theatre."